-Whatever colour you have trouble seeing, ensure you can follow all the action in Japan with See Green.
+Whatever colour you have trouble seeing, ensure you can follow all the action with See Green.

-At the IRFU, we want all our fans to be able to follow Ireland at this year’s Six Nations.
+At the IRFU, we want all our fans to be able to follow Ireland at this year’s Guinness Six Nations.
 Unfortunately, due to colour-blindness, many rugby fans find it difficult to even follow the match.
-That’s why we’ve developed ‘See Green’, a chrome extension to improve the viewing experience for all rugby fans with colour vision deficiency.
+That’s why we developed ‘See Green’, a Google Chrome extension to improve the viewing experience for all rugby fans with colour vision deficiency.

 How to set up See Green:

 •Select the colour deficiency that is relevant to you (red, green or blue).
 If you don’t know which one applies, just select the row with the faintest IRFU crests.

 •Use the contrast slider to adjust the intensity of the colour correction until receiving the best result for you.